Scans, Preflight checks, and Network errors

 Not Counted: HTTP Error Response Codes

 In particular, HTTP Error response codes received from a Target are NOT considered to be Network Errors.
 Any 4xx and 5xx error responses will simply be processed according to the scanner's rules and the scan will proceed as normal.
-You should keep in mind that the scanner makes a number of requests to the target using awkwardly built requests (payloads) to make sure the web application is able to correctly process such malformed requests correctly and it is commonplace for a web application to respond with a 4xx or 5xx message to badly-formed requests.
+You should keep in mind that the scanner makes a number of requests to the target using awkwardly built requests (payloads) to make sure the web application is able to process such malformed requests correctly and it is commonplace for a web application to respond with a 4xx or 5xx message to badly-formed requests.

 Not Counted: AcuMonitor Missed Responses